Nesta Carter: 2009

-Carter ran on the MVP 4 x 100 m relay team at the Milo Western Relays held at the GC Foster College on February 14.
+Carter ran on the MVP 4 × 100 m relay team at the Milo Western Relays held at the GC Foster College on February 14.
 The team recorded a new meet record and world leading time of 38.72 s.

 Carter was nominated for the Laureus World Team of the Year award on April 16, as a member of the 2008 Jamaica Olympic sprint team.
 Two days later Carter ran a leg of the 4 × 100 m at the UTech Track and Field Classic at the National Stadium in Kingston, Jamaica.
 The winning time of 38.46 was a new meet record.
 Carter also finished third in the 200 m at the event in 20.69.

 Carter next competed at the Penn Relays on April 25, in the 4 × 100 m relay.
 Asafa Powell on the fourth leg pulled up and finished ninth in 41.24.
 A report in the Jamaica Observer on the morning of the event indicated that Powell had injured his ankle in training and was not expected to run.
 On May 8 he finished seventh in 10.34 with a reported calf cramp at the Qatar Athletic Super Grand Prix.

 At the Reebok Grand Prix in New York, Carter finished a disappointing ninth in 10.16 s.
 His entry was withdrawn from the Prefontaine Classic on the day of the event.
 A week before the National Championships on June 26 the Jamaica Amateur Athletic Association confirmed that no entry had been received for Carter.
 The president of MVP track club cited an injury.

-He also won the scholarship for the prestigious Harvard Law School along with his first cousin Kevoy O. K. Carter, a student of the University of the West Indies.